Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Puberty is defined by sexual organ development, at the end of which, complete adult maturation is achieved.

 In girls, pubertal development marches on with breast buds appearing first, followed by pubic and underarm hair growth.
-Then a growth spurt, followed by the start of menses (or the first period).
+Then a growth spurt, followed by the start of menses (or the first menstrual period).

 As a parent, you may not notice the subtle details of your girl’s development.
 It may seem like it’s all happening at once!